MSPFE2019/Office365ProvisioningApp/README.md

 6. If your solution contains connection references, you’ll be prompted to select the connections you want.
 If a connection does not already exist, create a new one.
 Select Next.

-7. The solution contains an environment variables called TenantURL(https://contoso.sharepoint.com), you will be prompted to enter values.
+7. The solution has three environment variables:

+*SPO_TenantInformation -(https://contoso.sharepoint.com/) - This your Tenant URL
+*SPO Site for Data - (https://contoso.sharepoint.com/sites/Office365ManagementApp)
+*SPO List Name - (Office365ManagementApp) - SharePoint List Name

 8. If missing dependencies are detected in the target environment, a list of the dependencies is presented.
 In environments where the required package version is available for import in the target environment, a link to resolve the dependency is presented.
 Selecting the link takes you to the Power Platform admin center where you can install the application update.
 After the application update is completed, you can start the solution import again.